jdcloudcom/en/API/Native-Container/Native-Container/createContainers.md

 Create configuration containers for one or more sets
 - Real-name verification is required for creating containers
 - image
   - Determine the container image via the image name
-    - Images named as nginx:tag or mysql/mysql-server:tag are the public images of docker hub
+  - nginx: Images named as tag or mysql/mysql-server:tag are the public images of docker hub
-    - Images named as container-registry/image:tag are the images of private registry
+  - container-registry/imageImages named as container-registry/image :tag are the images of private registry
-    - The private registry must be compatible to the docker registry verification mechanism and save confidential information via secret.
+  - The private registry must be compatible to the docker registry verification mechanism and save confidential information via secret
-- Hostname Specification
+- hostname Specification
   - Two modes are supported: Write through a tab mode or write through a complete machine name mode.
   - Tag Specification
     - 0-9, a-z (both upper case and lower case are acceptable) and - (minus), others are deemed as invalid character string
     - Neither start with a minus nor end with a minus.
     - At least 1 character and at most 63 characters
   - A complete machine name consists of a series of tabs and dots
     - Tags are connected with "." (dots)
     - Neither start with a "." (dot) or end with a "." (dot).
     - Complete machine name (including tags and dots ".") with at most 63 ASCII characters
+  - Regular Expression
+    - `^([a-zA-Z0-9]|[a-zA-Z0-9][a-zA-Z0-9-]{0,61}[a-zA-Z0-9])(\.([a-zA-Z0-9]|[a-zA-Z0-9][a-zA-Z0-9-]{0,61}[a-zA-Z0-9]))*$`
 - Network Instance Type
   - Specify primary network interface configuration information
-        - Be sure to specify one subnet
-        - A security group must be specified when creating a virtual machine and at most 5 security groups can be specified.
+    - Must specify vpcId, subnetId and securityGroupIds
-        - The elastic IP can be restricted by specifying elasticIp specification, with the bandwidth value range of [1-200]Mbps and the stepping of 1Mbps.
+    - The elastic IP can be restricted by specifying elasticIp specification, with the bandwidth value range of [1-200]Mbps and the stepping of 1Mbps
-        - The primaryIpAddress of network interface can be specified; such IP shall be within the subnet IP range and shall not be occupied; and maxCount can only be 1 when specifying subnet IP.
+    - The primary IP (primaryIpAddress) and secondary IP (secondaryIpAddresses) of network interface can be specified; at such time, maxCount can only be 1
+    - The excepted secondary IP count (secondaryIpAddressCount) can be specified to make the system automatically create the Private IP
+    - Automatic deletion (autoDelete) attribute of network interface can be specified to indicate that if the network interface is deleted automatically when deleting an instance
-        - The securityGroup and the Subnet shall be in the same Virtual Private Cloud (VPC).
+    - The securityGroup and the Subnet shall be in the same virtual private cloud (VPC)
+    - Every container can specify at most 5 security groups
-        - Set deviceIndex of primary network interface to be 1
+    - Set deviceIndex of primary network interface to be 0
 - Storage
-    - The volume can be divided into a root volume and a data volume; the root volume is mounted with the catalog /; and the data volume is mounted with any specified catalog.
+  - The volume can be divided into a root volume and a data volume; the root volume is mounted with the catalog /; and the data volume is mounted with any specified catalog
-    - The bottom storage medium of the volume only supports the cloud type, i.e. the Cloud Disk Service.
+  - The bottom storage medium of the volume only supports the cloud type, i.e. the cloud disk service
+  - When the cloud disk type is ssd.io1, users can specify iops which is invalid for other types of cloud disks and the already existing cloud disks.
+The specific rules are as follows
+    - Step Length 10
+    - Range [200, min(32000, size*50)]
+    - Default Value size*30
-    - System Disk
+  - root volume
+  - root volume can only be the cloud category
-        - The available Cloud Disk Service types include ssd and premium-hdd.
+    - The available Cloud Disk Service types include hdd.std1, ssd.gp1 and ssd.io1
     - Disk Size
-            - SSD: Range [10, 100]GB, Step Size: 10G
-            - Premium-hdd: Range [20, 1000]GB, Step Size: 10G
+      - All types: Range [10,100]GB, step length is 10G
     - Auto-delete
-            - The cloud disk will be automatically deleted with the container by default.
-For the data disk or the shared type data disk with the monthly package, the parameter is invalid.
+      - Automatic Deletion by Default
     - The existing Cloud Disk Service can be selected.
-    - Data Disk
+  - data volume
+    - cloud category can be selected only for data volume currently
-        - The available Cloud Disk Service types include ssd and premium-hdd.
+    - The available Cloud Disk Service types include hdd.std1, ssd.gp1 and ssd.io1
     - Disk Size
-            - ssd: Range[20, 1000] GB, Step Size: 10G
-            - premium-hdd: Range[20, 3000] GB, Step Size: 10G
+      - All types: Range [20,4000]GB, step length is 10G
     - Auto-delete
       - Automatic Deletion by Default
     - The existing Cloud Disk Service can be selected.
+    - Disk can be created from snapshot
-        - A single container can be mounted with 7 data volumes at most.
+    - A single container can attach 7 data volumes
-- Billing
-  - Billing mode of EIP.
-You may choose pay by consumption separately, or the billing modes will be subject to the VM.
-  - The billing mode of the cloud disks is subject to the VM
 - Container Log
-    - A 10MB storage space will be distributed to the local by default and is automatically rotated.
+  - default: A 10MB bucket will be distributed to the local by default and is automatically rotated
 - Others
   - After being created, the container is in running status.
-    - maxCount refers to the maximum effort and the maxCount is not guaranteed.
+  - maxCount refers to the maximum effort and the maxCount is not guaranteed

 ## Request method